gedeontofidji/Documentation/pages/mydoc/mydoc_conditional_logic.md

 However, you can still of course use conditional logic as needed.

-{% include tip.html content="Definitely check out [Liquid's documentation](http://docs.shopify.com/themes/liquid-documentation/basics) for more details about how to use operators and other liquid markup.
-The notes here are a small, somewhat superficial sample from the site." %}

 ## Where to store filtering values

 You can filter content based on values that you have set either in your page's frontmatter, a config file, or in a file in your \_data folder.
 If you set the attribute in your config file, you need to restart the Jekyll server to see the changes.
 If you set the value in a file in your \_data folder or page frontmatter, you don't need to restart the server when you make changes.